myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 | `df -a` | File system information |
 | `dpkg --list 2>/dev/null| grep compiler |grep -v decompiler 2>/dev/null && yum list installed 'gcc*' 2>/dev/null| grep gcc 2>/dev/null` | List available compilers |

-## Process
+# III.
+Process

-### Process privilege escalation overview
+## 1. Process privilege escalation overview

-Most of the time an attacker succeed to establish the initial foothold by using a miss configured or vulnerable running service, but it does not stop there.
+Most of the time an attacker succeeds to establish the initial foothold by using a misconfigured or vulnerable running service, but it does not stop there.
 An attacker can use a process which is only accessible locally for doing privilege escalation.
-For example, using a vulnerable MySQL database which is running as root.
+For example, a vulnerable MySQL database running as root.

-Most of the time the method attack will be similar than for a kernel privilege escalation.
+Commonly the method attack will be similar than for a kernel privilege escalation.
 The attacker will use an exploit, and for that he will need the three conditions we see [upper](#kernel-privilege-escalation-overview).
-Also all the good practices site for the kernel can be transposed for the running processes.
+Also all the good practice explained in the kernel section can be transposed for the running processes.

-A good practice for all your sensitive services (a service which can be access from the outside is definitly sensitive) is to run them into a chroot jail, at least creating a specific user.
-Please do not run them as root, it is the worst that you can do.
+A good practice for all your sensitive services (a service which can be accessed from the outside is definitely sensitive) is to run them into a `chroot jail`, at least creating a dedicated user.
+Never run them as root.

-### Process information gathering
+## 2. Process information gathering

-Some basic command to collect some clue for realized a privilege escalation by passing through a vulnerable process exploitation.
+Some basic command to collect some clue to realize a privilege escalation by passing through a vulnerable process exploitation.

 | Command                | Result                            |
 | :-------------------- | :------------------------------- |